GlenFlint/datasciencecoursera/README.md

 # datasciencecoursera
-Repo for Data Science class
+Repo for Data Science class.
+This is for the first project.